 6 – Watch what you drink – Avoid coffee or caffeine products, as this can cause a hyper state of mind, which will exacerbate your anxiety.
 Drink lots of water, as dehydration only contributes to the fear process.

 7 – Mind Movies – Your mind movies that you play in your head totally control how you feel.
-Most people will play the worse case scenario over and over again in their head for example the plane exploding and crashing in mid air!
-Of course if you keep playing that movie in your head then this will create fear for sure!
+Most people will play the worst-case scenario over and over again in their head for example the plane exploding and crashing in midair!
+Of course, if you keep playing that movie in your head then this will create fear for sure!

 Once you understand that you can control the movies then you can learn to play different movies inside your head and ultimately change the way you feel and the way you behave.
 During the course we focus on some really amazing techniques to change these negative mind movies effortlessly and permanently.

 8 – Avoid being late – Leave plenty of time to get to the airport, as there is nothing worse for adding to stress than sitting in heavy traffic wondering if you are going to make it for your flight or not.
 So, avoid being late at all costs.
 Also wear comfortable clothing, as tight constricting clothing will also cause you to be agitated and stressed.

 9 – Be Careful what you say to yourself – So many times our Negative internal dialogue or self-talk or what I call a NIM can literally talk ourselves into very negative states of mind, so you have to learn to be aware of what you say to yourself, especially when you start to feel yourself getting anxious.
 Remember we are actually in control of all of this self-talk but we just don’t realize it so therefore we have the ability to change it.
 The first step is to become aware of it then try to change it for something more productive and calming.
 During the course I teach many techniques of how to turn your NIM into what I call a PIM – Positive internal dialogue.